Blended accounts are LivePerson accounts that use both Live chat and Web Messaging.

 Brands with dedicated agents have two separate groups of agents: one group only for live chat and one group only for messaging.
 These agents are sometimes referred to as ‘pure messaging agents’ or ‘pure live chat agents’.

-This method is recommended by LivePerson as best practice for all blended accounts.
+This method is recommended by LivePerson as the best practice for all blended accounts.

 For more information see the messaging agents user guide.